 - Problems with the muscles that squeeze your colon.

 - Hormone diseases like diabetes or an over- or underactive thyroid gland.

-- Diseases that affect the nerves around your colon or rectum, including multiple sclerosis, Parkinson’s disease, stroke, and spinal cord injury.
+- Diseases that affect the nerves around your colon or rectum, including multiple sclerosis, Parkinson’s disease, stroke, and spinal cord injuries.

 - Colon trouble.
-Tumors and other things that block your colon or rectum can prevent stool from moving out of your body.
+Tumors and other things that block your colon or rectum can prevent poop from moving out of your body.